omonimus1/blog-jade-rubick/content/posts/2021-08-25--how-to-build-silos-and-decrease-collaboration/index.md

 I always appreciate hearing your thoughts and reactions to my posts.

 Thank you to the many people who helped improve this post.
 [Rebecca Campbell](https://www.linkedin.com/in/rebecca--campbell/) always makes my work better.
 She helped me tighten up many of my arguments and helped me realize that I needed to make the section on coordination more explicit.
 [Brent Miller](https://www.linkedin.com/in/foliosus/), always the purveyer of astute observations, offered structural feedback that made the post much stronger.
 [Chris Haupt](https://www.linkedin.com/in/chaupt/), always thoughtful, pointed out a few areas that he didn't find convincing, and helped me see that I needed to go deeper on information flow.
+[Aaron Erickson](https://www.linkedin.com/in/aaronerickson/) suggested the metaphor of encapsulation.
+Thanks to Neville Kuyt for suggesting I define silo.
 And additional thank you to [Robert DiFalco](https://www.linkedin.com/in/robert-difalco-a40378/) and [Darin Swanson](https://www.linkedin.com/in/darinswanson/) for reviewing and commenting on the post.
 Always appreciate your insight!

 Image by <a href="https://pixabay.com/users/1778011-1778011/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=4015505">1778011</a> from <a href="https://pixabay.com/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=4015505">Pixabay</a>